ubcemergingmedialab/Jupyter3D-Unity/README.md

 ### Version 1.1 Update

-Version 1.1 includes a number of new features as well as improvements for the Jupyter Project.
+This version includes a number of new features as well as improvements for the Jupyter Project.
 This udapte:
 - Removes majority of the controls of the application from the controllers.
 - Adds a new menu on the scene to allow users to adjust wave properties.
 - Improves a number of visual elements and overall user experience.